Nearly Optimal Bounds for Sample-Based Testing and Learning of $k$-Monotone Functions: Introduction

 \begin{theorem} [Testing Lower Bound] There is an absolute constant $c > 0$ such that for all $\eps \leq c$, every sample-based $k$-monotonicity tester for functions $f\colon \{0,1\}^d \to [r]$ under the uniform distribution has sample complexity

 \end{theorem}

 Even for the special case of sample-based monotonicity testing of Boolean functions ($k=1$ and $r=2$), \Cref{thm:LB_2sided_samples_rk} is already a new result, which matches the upper bound for learning by \cite{BshoutyT96} and is the first lower bound to hold for $\eps \gg d^{-3/2}$.
-Moreover, our lower bound is much more general, holding for all $r,k$, and is optimal in all parameters, $d,r,k,\eps$, up to a constant factor in the exponent.
-We show a matching upper bound in \Cref{thm:UB-hypercube}.
+Moreover, our lower bound is much more general, holding for all $r,k$, and is optimal in all parameters, $d,r,k,\eps$, up to a $\log d$ factor in the exponent.
+We show a nearly matching upper bound in \Cref{thm:UB-hypercube}.

 We also note that the testing-by-learning reduction implies that the same lower bound holds for \emph{learning} with samples.
-As we mentioned, this result was already known for Boolean functions (the $r=2$ case) \cite{BlaisCOST15}, but the general case of $r \geq 2$ was not known prior to our work.
+As we mentioned, this result was already known for Boolean functions (the $r=2$ case) \cite{BlaisCOST15}, but the general case of $r \geq 2$ was not known prior to our work\footnote{It is possible that the techniques from \cite{BlaisCOST15} could be extended to provide an alternative proof of \Cref{cor:LB_learning}, but we have not checked whether this is the case.}.

 \begin{corollary} [Learning Lower Bound] There is an absolute constant $c > 0$ such that for every $\eps \leq c$, every sample-based uniform-distribution learning algorithm for $k$-monotone functions $f\colon \{0,1\}^d \to [r]$ has sample complexity